who specializes in custom outdoor elopements and intimate wedding ceremonies in the naturally beautiful Pacific Northwest.

 Congratulations again and remember that Life and Love should be celebrated every minute!

-Chanelle Carlin is an ordained minister and professional wedding officiant.
-She collaborates with couples to create custom, memorable ceremonies for their intimate wedding or elopement in a natural setting in the Pacific Northwest.
-She lives with her family in rural Okanogan County, Washington, USA and believes that life and love should be celebrated every minute.
-Visit Chanelle at www.chanellecarlin.com, on Facebook, Instagram, or Pinterest.
+Chanelle Carlin is an ordained minister, professional wedding officiant, author, gratitude coach and owner of Chanelle Carlin Weddings, LLC.
+Chanelle believes that life and love should be celebrated every minute.
+She collaborates with couples who’ve found “The ONE” to create custom, memorable ceremonies for their intimate wedding or elopement in the naturally beautiful Pacific Northwest.
+She lives with her family in rural Okanogan County, Washington, USA and LOVES traveling throughout the Pacific Northwest to officiate weddings.
+You can visit Chanelle at www.chanellecarlin.com, on Facebook, Instagram, or Pinterest.